Kidney Stones Treatment in Boca Raton, FL

 If you are struggling with pain or an infection caused by kidney stones, please schedule an appointment with urologist David Schwartzwald, MD to discuss your treatment options.
 With over 30 years of urologic experience, we help men and women throughout Kings Point, Deerfield Beach, and Parkland, FL.
-Call our urology clinic in Boca Raton, FL at (561) 939-0700 or use our online secure form.
+Call our urology clinic in Boca Raton, FL at (561) 939-0700 or request an appointment through our online secure form.